 Like abuse and bullying acts, there are effects and consequences, and no one wins.
 Here are a few:

 Physical and emotional impacts:

-Exclusion or rejection directed to you by others for reasons that you often have no control of can cause extreme worry to an individual.
-It results in anxiety, sadness, depression and a feeling of guilt and emptiness.
-These often translate into depression, loss of interest, eating disorders and stress-related ailments.
+Exclusion or rejection directed to you by others for reasons that you often have no control over can cause extreme worry to an individual.
+It results in anxiety, sadness, depression, and a feeling of guilt and emptiness.
+These often translate into depression, loss of interest, eating disorders, and stress-related ailments.